tencentyun/intlcloud-documents/product_new/数据库产品中心/云数据库My SQL/最佳实践/构建 LAMP 堆栈 Web 应用程序_intl_en.md

 3. Test Apache.
 >In this step, you should configure an inbound rule with the source being **all** and the port protocol being **TCP:80** in the security group of your CVM instance.
 For more information on how to configure the security group, see [Security Group](http://intl.cloud.tencent.com/document/product/213/12452).
 >
-Enter `http://115.xxx.xxx.xxx/` in your local browser (where `115.xxx.xxx.xxx` is the public IP of your CVM instance).
+Enter `http://xxx.xxx.xxx.xxx/` in your local browser (where `xxx.xxx.xxx.xxx` is the public IP of your CVM instance).
 If the following page appears, Apahce has started successfully.
 ![](https://main.qcloudimg.com/raw/80941070a1a309ba484527473c915221.png)

 ### Installing PHP